nachodevV2/Sirius-List/other-info.md

 ## Solaris Premium

 Most of the Sirius team owned or worked on a script called Solaris which discontinued in August of 2022.
-For 2 weeks, Solaris premium users were able to get free Sirius Pro however, this deal is no longer a thing.
+For 2 weeks, Solaris premium users were able to get free Sirius Essential however, this deal is no longer a thing.